ksundeen/gamer-chronicles/README.md

 3. To inspire new or modified game ideas.
 4. To see where in the world different game ideas were originally generated or created.
 5. Identify hubs of creativity in the gaming world.
+6. To search, filter, and navigate around the map to find games for learning about and trying out.

 # Tech Stack
 ## Frontend